-On 8th July 1895 Hugo Ferdinand Boss was born.
-Famously, he was of course the man who started the multi-billion dollar international fashion business that today carries his name.
-Infamously, also of course, he also had very close connections with Germany’s National Socialist Party both before and during World War 2.
+Hugo Ferdinand Boss born in 1895 and the man who started the multi-billion dollar international fashion business that today carries his name.
+He also had very close connections with Germany’s National Socialist Party before and during World War 2.

 His parents had owned a small lingerie and linen shop in the Swabian town of Metzingen.
 Hugo himself opened his own clothing business in 1924.
 Just a few years later one of his major commissions, via a larger clothing company, included making some brown shirts for the National Socialist Party.
 Hugo Boss later started to advertise his company as a “supplier of Party equipment since 1924.”
 Although this was a lie and was closer to 1928.

 In 1931 Boss became a member of the ‘Party’ which wasn’t unhelpful in enabling him to gain orders to make Nazi uniforms.
 By World War II clothing for the German armed forces became the vast majority of the company’s business.
 Incidentally, as late as 1945 Hugo Boss was still making uniforms for the Waffen-SS.

 During this war Hugo Boss employed forced labourers, most of whom were housed in the company’s own camp until 1943.
 In April 1945 Metzingen became part of the French occupation zone and Hugo F. Boss was ‘de-nazified’, classified as ‘incriminated’, and fined 100,000 reichsmarks.
 The early membership of the National Socialist Party and the fact that he had profited from National Socialism meant it was a particularly heavy fine.
 He was also banned from running any business and Hugo Boss, the company, was now run by Hugo’s son-in-law Eugen Holy.